 Choose TopNotch if you want the notch to disappear.

-Choose NotchPad if you want the notch to capture text: quick notes, copied text, snippets, Apple Notes, imported files, and spoken thoughts from NotchLive.
+Choose NotchPad if you want the notch to capture text: AI notes, copied text, snippets, Apple Notes, imported files, presenter notes with Ghost Privacy, and spoken thoughts from NotchLive.

 Most notch apps stop at widgets, files, media controls, or cosmetics.
-The NotchPad and NotchLive pairing gives the notch a different job: capture what you type, copy, import, and say.
+NotchLive gives the notch a different job: turning speech into text while the audio is happening.

 That matters because voice notes often die in a recorder app.
 With NotchLive and NotchPad, a spoken thought can become editable text, then live next to your notes, snippets, and clipboard history.

-That is the lane NotchPad is built for: not more widgets, but a private text and voice inbox one hover away.
+That is the lane NotchPad is built for: not more widgets, but AI notes, clipboard history, snippets, and voice handoff one hover away.

 Related articles

-Paste vs Maccy vs NotchPad: Best Mac Clipboard Manager in 2026
+Paste vs Maccy vs NotchPad: Which Mac Clipboard App Fits?

 Voice Notes with NotchLive, Saved Back to NotchPad

-Notes free forever.
-Pro $7.99 one-time.
+Start free.
+Pro is a $14.99 one-time purchase.
 No subscription.
 Works on any Mac.
 See pricing.